ankitpro/grafana-observer/CURSOR_SETUP.md

 ```

 ```
-What metrics are available for hub-app?
+What metrics are available for my-app?
 ```

 ## Available Tools